dafny-lang/dafny/docs/_includes/Statements.md

  * the caller must have a first out-parameter whose type matches the output of `PropagateFailure` applied to the first output of the callee
  * if the RHS of the update-with-failure statement is a method call, the first out-parameter of the callee must be failure-compatible
  * if instead the RHS of the update-with-failure statement is one or more expressions, the first of these expressions must be a value with a failure-compatible type
+ * if the failure-compatible type of the RHS does not have an Extract method, then the LHS of the `:-` statement has one less expression than the RHS (or than the number of out-parameters from the method call)
- * the LHS of the `:-` statement has one less expression than the RHS (or than the number of out-parameters from the method call on the RHS) if the failure-compatible type has no `Extract` method
+ * if the failure-compatible type of the RHS does have an Extract method, then the LHS of the `:-` statement has the same numnber of expressions as the RHS (or than the number of out-parameters from the method call) and the type of the first LHS expression must be assignable from the return type of the Extract method
+* the IsFailure, PropagateFailure and Extract methods may not be ghost

 A failure-compatible type is a type that has the following (each with no in-parameters and one out-parameter):